weiganghuang/holops-1803/task1.md

     admin@ncs%
     ```

 2. Now enter the `commit dry run outformat xml` command.
-This command will show the configuration changes to be sent to the device in .xml format.
+This command will show the configuration changes to be sent to the device in xml format.

     ```
     admin@ncs% commit dry-run outformat xml